 - To synchronize on-premise Active Directory with Azure AD we can use Azure AD Connect.

-- Azure AD MFA (Multi factor Authentication) – Azure AD MFA uses any 2 of given authentication options – With user id and password, From a trusted device, Fingerprint or face recognition.
+- Azure AD MFA (Multi-factor Authentication) – Azure AD MFA uses any 2 of the given authentication options – With user id and password, From a trusted device, Fingerprint or face recognition.

 - To enable Azure AD MFA, you need to use Azure AD Identity protection.

-- If a user is logging in from an unknow device or location, then mandate the MFA to provide security, this is called conditional access.
+- If a user is logging in from an unknown device or location, then mandate the MFA to provide security, this is called conditional access.

-- Conditional Access is one of the premium feature in Azure AD that comes with P1 and P2 licenses.
+- Conditional Access is one of the premium features in Azure AD that comes with P1 and P2 licenses.

 - We can change default directory in Azure, but this will not change billing ownership.

 - One subscription can be connected to one Azure AD directory.
-You can associate multiple subscription to one Azure AD directory.
+You can associate multiple subscriptions to one Azure AD directory.